What is the March for Life?

 Where should the buses drop us off?

 Buses should park at RFK Stadium.
-Marchers can then ride the Metro from the Stadium-Armory Metro stop to the National Mall.
-Additional information on riding the metro and purchasing SmarTrip Cards can be found HERE.
+Marchers can then ride the Metro from the Stadium-Armoy Metro stop to the National Mall.
+Additional information on riding the metro and purchasing fare cards can be found HERE.

 The March is over, now what?